Medicine Buddha Mantra: Music, Symbols & History

 Resources on the web for the Medicine Buddha include the following:

 Author Kathleen Karlsen

-Deities of East and West including Hindu gods and goddesses, angels, nature spirits and buddhas.
-Unique inspirational artwork from multiple traditions.
+Chakra symbol artwork, Hindu and Buddhist deities, coffee mugs and prints featuring meditative symbols.
+Unique inspirational artwork.
 Produced in the United States.
 Flat rate shipping $4.95 per order (US only), unlimited items.
-Wholesale pricing available on request.

 This article on the Medicine Buddha mantra includes symbolism and iconography, the history of healing in the Buddhist tradition, the vows of the Medicine Buddha and the author’s own story of finding this mantra.
 Her extraordinary experience with the mantra took her through a difficult time when her son needed unexpected surgery.
 Includes two videos and numerous illustrations of the Medicine Buddha.